-Murphy McMillan, shareholder in the Firm's Birmingham office, helps clients on myriad issues related to commercial real estate development, financing, acquisition, disposition and leasing transactions, including alternative financing structures, such as public-private partnerships (public incentive financing) and monetization of New Market Tax Credits.
-He currently spends a great deal of his time helping private equity firms and pension funds acquire real estate on their own accounts or through joint ventures.
-Mr. McMillan is also outside general counsel to an international property management firm, which is one of the largest multi-family property managers in the United States.
+Murphy McMillan, shareholder in the Firm's Birmingham office, helps clients on myriad issues related to commercial real estate development, financing, acquisition, disposition and leasing transactions, including alternative financing structures, such as public-private partnerships (public incentive financing) and New Market Tax Credits.
+He currently spends a great deal of his time helping private equity firms, investment advisors and pension funds acquire commercial real estate, including structuring joint ventures.
+Mr. McMillan is outside counsel to an international property management firm, which is one of the largest multi-family property managers in the United States.
+He regularly assists foreign and domestic buyers in multi-family acquisitions throughout the Southeast.
 Having been a principal in a real estate development firm, Mr. McMillan has a keen understanding of both the legal and business issues with which his clients are faced.
-He helps both private and publicly-traded clients.

 Acquisition and Development